CyberPunk-GRC/CyberPunk-GRC/README.md

 ### About Me

 Hello!
-I'm a Cyber Analyst and Content Creator passionate about cybersecurity education.
+I'm a Cybersecurity Analyst and Content Creator passionate about cybersecurity education.
 My mission is to help individuals and organizations navigate the complexities of the cybersecurity industry.
 I provide tailored insights and educational content designed for your success.

 ### What You'll Find Here